Gershom ben Judah: Biography

-Students came from all over Europe to enroll in his yeshiva, and later dispersed among various communities in Germany and beyond which helped spread Jewish learning.
-He had many pupils from different countries, like Eleazar ben Isaac, Jacob ben Yakar, Elijah ben Menahem, and Isaac ben Eliezer Halevi.
-The fame of his learning eclipsed even that of the heads of the academies of Sura (city) and Pumbedita.
-His life conformed to his teachings.
-He had a son, who forsook his religion at the time of the expulsion of the Jews from Mainz in 1012.
-When his son converted to become a Christian, R. Gershom grieved and observed the strictures of mourning for seven days (and another seven days mourning when his son died).
-However, he did apparently rule leniently regarding those who had submitted to baptism to escape persecution, and who afterward returned to the Jewish fold.
-He strictly prohibited reproaching them with infidelity, and even gave those among them who had been slandered an opportunity to publicly pronounce the benediction in the synagogues.

 Works

-Questions of religious casuistry were addressed to him from all countries, and measures which he authorized had legal force among all the Jews of Europe.
+Questions of religious law were addressed to him from all countries, and measures which he authorized had legal force among all the Jews of Europe.

 Gershom's literary activity was similarly fruitful.
 He is celebrated for his works in the field of Biblical exegesis, the Masorah, and lexicography.
 His school composed glosses on the text of the Talmud, and wrote commentaries on several treatises of the latter which were very popular and gave an impulse to the production of other works of the kind.
 His selichot were inspired by the bloody persecutions of his time.
 Gershom also left a large number of rabbinical responsa, which are scattered throughout various collections.

 He is the author of Seliha 42 – Zechor Berit Avraham ("Remember the Covenant of Abraham"), a liturgical poem recited by Ashkenazic Jews during the season of Rosh HaShana and Yom Kippur, which includes the following stanza:

-Synod and bans
+Synod and bans (Herem of Rabbenu Gershom)

 He is famous for his religious bans within Judaism, which include: